cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

     least `Nsk` bytes of entropy (see {{derive-key-pair}} for discussion)
   - `SerializePublicKey(pkX)`: Produce a byte string of length `Npk` encoding the public key `pkX`.
+  - `DeserializePublicKey(enc)`: Parse a byte string of length `Npk` to recover a public key.
+This function can raise a `DeserializeError` error upon `enc` deserialization failure.
   - `Encap(pk)`: Randomized algorithm to generate an ephemeral, fixed-length symmetric key (the KEM shared secret) and a fixed-length encapsulation of that key that can be decapsulated